ojosproject/website/news/2024/09-20-road-to-iris.md

 - Noting care instructions
 - ... and more.

-The program is being build with various tools, notably [React/NextJS](https://nextjs.org/), [Rust](https://rust-lang.org/) and [Tauri](https://tauri.app/).
+The program is being built with various tools, notably [React/NextJS](https://nextjs.org/), [Rust](https://rust-lang.org/) and [Tauri](https://tauri.app/).
 We're also using [git](https://git-scm.com/) and [GitHub](https://github.com/).